-In a week of layoffs, MGM Resorts adds 18,000 more
+In a week of layoffs in the US, MGM Resorts adds 18,000 more

 MGM said that federal law requires the company to send layoff notices to employees that have been furloughed for six months.
 The company said Friday that it will rehire workers when it can.

-The layoffs at MGM, which amount to about a quarter of their U.S staff of about 70,000, caps a wave of job cuts and buyouts this week from a broad array of industries.
 Earlier on Friday, Coca-Cola said it was offering buyouts to 4,000 employees ahead of pending layoffs.

 Half of Coca-Cola’s sales come from stadiums, movie theaters and other places where people gather in large numbers — venues that have been closed during the coronavirus pandemic.
 Revenue tumbled 28% in the Atlanta company’s most recent quarter.

 United and American airlines, beset by plunging air travel, said they will cut thousands of jobs unless Washington provides more financial aid.
-Tech company Salesforce is cutting 1,000 jobs and Bed Bath & Beyond cut 2,800 positions.
+Tech company Salesforce said this week that it’s cutting 1,000 jobs.
+Bed Bath & Beyond cut 2,800 positions.

-Those numbers represent only a fraction of job losses besetting the U.S. economy.
-Since late March, claims for unemployment benefits have exceeded 1 million every week but one.
+Those numbers represent only a fraction of the job losses besetting the U.S. economy.
+Since late March, claims for unemployment benefits have exceeded 1 million in every week but one.

-On Thursday, the Labor Department reported that another million Americans applied for unemployment benefits.
+On Thursday, the Labor Department reported another million Americans applied for unemployment benefits.
 More than 14.5 million are collecting traditional jobless benefits — up from 1.7 million a year ago — with no end in sight.

 Employers cut more than 22 million jobs in March and April as the outbreak brought normal business to a screeching halt.
 As economies slowly reopened, the economy generated than 9 million jobs in May, June and July.
 But that still a huge shortfall in jobs.